PimMeulensteen/Project-Euler/README.md

 # SPOLER ALERT
-This repostiroy cotains whole answers to problems.
-Please, if you want to achive anything, don't look at full solutions
+This repostiroy cotains whole answers to some problems.
+If you want to find any enjoyment in solving the puzzles, don't look at any answers,